 Franchises and shared universes with over 25,000 stories combined

-- Final Fantasy actually breaks in at 10th with over 77,000 stories if taken as a collective instead of individual games.
+- Final Fantasy actually breaks in at 10th with well over 78,000 stories if taken as a collective instead of individual games.
 Every game even has its own crossover section.

 - The X-Men franchise as a whole has well over 44,000 stories, split between comics, movies and cartoons.